 If you use your phone’s GPS app in the car, it is best to invest in a mounting device, so you don’t need to hold your phone while driving, and to use good sense in keeping your eyes on the road, instead of the map, as much as possible.
 If you’re really lost, you might want to pull over to confirm your route.

 What About Talking to People in the Car?

 If talking on a cell phone, even hands-free, is considered a distraction, what about talking to other passengers in the car?
 Drivers do this all the time.
 If we really want to stop distracted driving, do we need to pass a law requiring drivers and passengers sit in stony silence for the duration of the trip?

 Of course, that’s unrealistic.
 Passengers can pose all sorts of distractions, but because passengers are inside the vehicle with the drivers, and they also see the road conditions and can respond appropriately.
 In fact, an attentive passenger might even help the driver by pointing out unforeseen dangers.

 What About Listening to the Radio?

-One Final Note: The Future of Distracted Driving
+The Future of Distracted Driving

-In fact, partially autonomous cars might even lead to an increase in certain types of distracted driving accidents, by giving drivers a false sense of security to take their eyes and minds off the road.
+With recent research into self-driving cars, the problem of driving while distracted by technology might actually be solved by technology.
+But partially autonomous cars could lead to an increase in certain types of distracted driving accidents, by giving drivers a false sense of security to take their eyes and minds off the road.